ezlee/ipfire-azure/readme.md

 ## Setting up IPFire on Azure

-1. Logon to Azure.
+1. In Powershell, login to Azure.
 This will launch a dialog to prompt for your Azure credentials

 	````
 	Login-AzureRmAccount